goxul/goxul.github.io/about.md

 permalink: /about/
 ---

-I'm a computer science undergrad, currently studying in Mumbai.
+I'm a computer science undergrad and I graduated from DJ Sanghvi College of Engineering in 2019.

 ### More Information

-In my free time, I am a volunteer at Make A Difference foundation.
-Love me some poetry and stand-up comedy.
+Other than academics, I am interested in music, poetry and cricket.

 ### Contact me